TheCandidStartup/TheCandidStartup.github.io/_drafts/javascript-structured-concurrency.md

 }, { autoCancelOnError: false })
 ```

 The `withScope` utility function creates a new child scope, calls the lambda passed to it and then cleans up at the end.
-The scope could automatically cancel other tasks if any You can nest `withScope` blocks lexically, or create `Scope` objects directly for more control.
+The scope could automatically cancel other tasks, if any.
+You can nest `withScope` blocks lexically, or create `Scope` objects directly for more control.

 You have all the features in the structured concurrency playbook at the cost of a simple calling convention.

 It's important that functions check the scope for cancellation at appropriate moments.
 For example, before calling blocking IO and in compute intensive loops.
 Most of the time this can be handled by using scope aware wrapper functions for system APIs like `sleep` and `fetch`.